 Multiscale Research & Engineering Laboratory (MREL) is a research group of Prof. Shalabh C. Maroo in the L. C. Smith College of Engineering and Computer Science, Syracuse University.
 The group's research interests are highly multidisciplinary, in the areas of multi-scale transport phenomenon, thermal management, and bio-mechanical systems with a focus on energy and water desalination, and an emphasis on using the fundamentals of nano-science and nano-technology to build efficient macro-scale mechanical systems.

-11/25/13: An's paper published in Applied Physics Letters: "Critical height of micro/nano structures for pool boiling heat transfer enhancement", which reports a new fundamental mechanism of CHF enhancement
+11/25/13: An's paper published in Applied Physics Letters: "Critical height of micro/nano structures for pool boiling heat transfer enhancement"

-5/16/13: Paper published in Journal of Heat Transfer (special issue for 75th anniversary of ASME): "Fundamental roles of non-evaporating film and ultra-high heat flux associated with nanoscale meniscus evaporation in nucleate boiling"
+5/16/13: Paper published in Journal of Heat Transfer (special issue for 75th anniversary of ASME)

 4/5/13: An wins the MAE Research Poster Competition at the 2013 Nunan Lecture & Research Day for his experimental work on boiling heat transfer enhancement!